Britain and Ireland Highlights (8 Days)

 Day 3

-Journey from Glasgow to Edinburgh, where a Local Specialist will guide you through the city's highlights, including Edinburgh Castle, the Royal Mile, the Palace of Holyroodhouse, and the Scottish Parliament.
-Stroll through the elegant Georgian New Town and explore the hidden lanes of Auld Reekie.
-Return to Glasgow for a delightful dinner at a local restaurant.
+Venture to Scotland's capital, Edinburgh, where history and modernity intertwine.
+A local specialist will guide you through the city's iconic landmarks, including the formidable Edinburgh Castle and the storied Royal Mile.
+Marvel at the elegant Georgian architecture and explore the hidden lanes of Auld Reekie.
+Return to Glasgow for a delightful dinner at Mharsanta, where local flavors and sustainable practices take center stage.

 Read more